Sazzzel/Hearth_Keeper/README.md

 ### Wireframes

-The wireframes for Hearth Keeper were created in Figma.
-[Figma](www.figma.com) is an easy and fast design system that is a cloud-based design tool.
-It is easy to make user interface (UI) and user experience (UX) design projects.
-It’s a vector graphics editor that allows designers and developers to create, prototype, and test digital products such as websites, mobile apps, and software interfaces.
+TThe wireframes for Hearth Keeper were designed using Figma.
+[Figma](www.figma.com) is a cloud-based design tool that enables quick and efficient creation of user interface (UI) and user experience (UX) designs.
+As a vector graphics editor, it allows designers and developers to create, prototype, and test digital products such as websites, mobile apps, and software interfaces.

 **Mobile/Tablet view for:**